josephcc/SemanticReaderOpenPlatform/app/PaperPlain/tutorial.md

 # Paper Plain Demo

 This is a short doc explaining the features of the PaperPlain demo.
-It includes examples of how the demo UI is implemented with [PaperCraft](https://github.com/allenai/pdf-component-library)) and how the demo processes PDFs with the [PaperMage library](https://github.com/allenai/papermage).
+It includes examples of how the demo UI is implemented with [PaperCraft](https://github.com/allenai/pdf-component-library) and how the demo processes PDFs with [PaperMage](https://github.com/allenai/papermage).
 Both libraries are publicly avaliable.

 The majority of this readme will be describing PDF processing and custom react UI components built using these two libraries.

-## Processing PDFs with papermage
+## Processing PDFs with PaperMage

 PaperMage offers a unified interface for processing and analyzing PDF documents.
 In the example below we assume the PDF has already been processed into a papermage `Document` object.
 For instructions on processing a PDF, refer to the [PaperMage library](https://github.com/allenai/papermage).